gitandy/advent_of_mb/README.md

 Advent of microbit
 ==================

-My wife got me an Advent Calendar from Francis ["Electronic-Retro Games"](https://www.amazon.de/FRANZIS-67150-Adventskalender-Selberbauen-28-seitigem/dp/B0851MXXR3).
+My wife got me an Advent Calendar from Franzis ["Electronic-Retro Games"](https://www.amazon.de/FRANZIS-67150-Adventskalender-Selberbauen-28-seitigem/dp/B0851MXXR3).

 With the first flap you get a basic setup of an electronic experimentation board.
 Each day you get some other electronic components and instruction to build or modify a little game.